 We are creatures of Earth – first, last and always.
-Our very being is part of her and upon our death we remain with her.
-In so many ways, she’s our Creator.
+Our very being is part of Earth and upon our death we remain here.
+In so many ways, she is our Creator.
 And unlike the gods some pray to, Earth is tangible.
 We can feel her, taste her, smell her.
 We admire her beauty, respect her power, and are amazed by her wonders.
 And yet we treat Earth with the disdain of cruel masters.

+Please do not be offended.
+Look further than the word.
 For those that don’t know, Queensland has the reputation of being the “redneck” state, an unenviable title given during the long rein of one of its leaders who put through development after development overriding every protest without studies or enquiries.
-During Bjelke-Petersen’s time at the helm, huge tracts of Queensland’s scrub forests were ripped from the Earth by massive bulldozers dragging stud link chain between them.
+During Bjelke-Petersen’s time, huge tracts of Queensland’s scrub forests were ripped from the Earth by massive bulldozers dragging stud link chain between them.
 Bjelke liked to quip, ‘You don’t tell the frogs anything before you drain the swamp.’

 Today, all of humanity can be classed as Rednecks.
 Why?
 Because every informed person knows full well that mankind is destroying wildlife and wild places at a phenomenal rate.
 And yet, like ostriches, we put our heads in the sand to hide that inconvenient truth because changing our ways will impact upon our standard of life.